CA Reading Proficiency Scores

 The data is clear and irrefutable, we must urgently solve this problem so that are children are able to read and unlock future opportunities.

-YoY Third-Grade ELA Proficiency in California Based on Income
+YoY Third-Grade English Language Arts (ELA) Proficiency in California Based on Income

-There has been a persistent performance gap between low-income and non-low-income students over a decade, despite efforts made by California to improve reading scores.
+There has been a persistent performance gap between low-income and non-low-income students for decades, despite efforts made by California to improve reading scores.
 Nationally, California has one of the largest achievement gaps between low-income and non-low-income students.

 YoY Fourth-Grade Reading Outcome Disparities Between Black and White Students